Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Applications

 The quantum Fourier transform (QFT) is a fundamental subroutine in many important quantum algorithms, including quantum phase estimation, Shor's factoring algorithm, and quantum support vector machines.
-While QFT in and of itself has been shown to be efficiently classically simulable~\cite{Browne2007}, when embedded as a component within these algorithms, it appears to enable quantum advantage.
+While QFT has been shown to be efficiently classically simulable on low-entangled inputs~\cite{Browne2007}, this is no longer the case when embedded as a component within these algorithms.
 Here, we investigate how the simulation of the QFT block (potentially embedded within an arbitrary quantum algorithm) is significantly enhanced by our results.

+For this discussion, we deliberately focus on the runtime savings in simulating the QFT circuit with sum-over-Clifford simulators that stem from our symmetry reduction techniques.
+This allows us to illustrate how our methods can be employed in practice to speed up stabilizer-based simulators.
+The actual simulation runtime depends on other factors as well, for instance, what input states are used or how the QFT is embedded in a larger circuit.
+This is true for any simulation method (e.g.,~tensor networks) and determines which one should be used in practice.

 For simplicity, we start by considering the 5-qubit quantum circuit implementing QFT as seen in Fig.~\ref{fig: QFT circuit}.
 The unitary blocks $U_1$ to $U_4$ can be decomposed into sums of Cliffords using our Theorem~\ref{theorem: Main result -- diagonals and reals} for diagonal unitaries.
-The stabilizer extent values obtained for each of these blocks (and previously depicted in Fig.~\ref{fig: QFT submultiplicativity}) are $\xi (U_1)=1.6$, $\xi (U_2)=1.83566$, $\xi (U_3)=1.95857$, and $\xi (U_4)=2.03480$.
+The stabilizer extent values obtained for each of these blocks (and previously depicted by the yellow squares in Fig.~\ref{fig: QFT submultiplicativity}) are $\xi (U_1)=1.6$, $\xi (U_2)=1.83566$, $\xi (U_3)=1.95857$, and $\xi (U_4)=2.03480$.
 This can be used to quantify the cost of simulating such a unitary block: $\prod_{i=1}^4\xi (U_i) \approx 11.705$.
-Considering the synthesis lower bound stated in Sec.~\ref{subsec: Background - stabilizer extent}, we understand that a unitary with such an extent requires at least 16 $T$ gates to be synthesized in terms of the Clifford+$T$ gate set.
-Equivalently, this means that for the sum-over-Cliffords simulator of Bravyi \emph{et al.}~\cite{Bravyi2019} to achieve a comparable performance using the Clifford+$T$ and our (native) decomposition, the synthesis of the circuit could involve at most 16 $T$ gates.
-However, we expect our lower bound to be far from tight.
+Alternatively, up to now, one would be limited to computing the decomposition of each controlled-phase gate individually.
+In that case, the cost of simulation would be determined by the product of the values of the first four blue points in Fig.~\ref{fig: QFT submultiplicativity}: $\prod_{j=2}^5 \xi (CP(2\pi / 2^j))^{6-j} \approx 32.015$.
+Hence, owing to the strong submultiplicativity of the stabilizer extent of controlled-phase gates, our results enable speeding up the simulation of this quantum circuit roughly $2.7$ times.